Foundations of Differential Calculus for modules over posets

-In this article we introduce a new approach to the study of $k\C$-modules.
-Instead of attempting to understand modules globally as a sum of indecomposable modules, or by taking projective resolutions, we propose a \hadgesh{calculus of $k\C$-modules}.
-That is, a very general methodology that enables one to extract local information about any given module.
 The analogy with ordinary calculus is clear: in exploring properties of a nice real valued function of several variables one typically employs standard differential techniques, which allow studying the function locally.
 The notions of gradient, divergence and Laplacian come to mind in this context.
 Inspired by these ideas, there is a discrete version of multivariable calculus for weighted directed graphs \cite{Lim}.
-Our treatment of $k\C$-module theory puts the ideas of discrete calculus on graphs into a categorical framework.
-In particular, under certain restrictions, we shall define the notion of a gradient for isomorphism classes of $k\C$-modules, as well as concepts corresponding to the divergence and the Laplacian.
-This paper aims to establish the basic concepts and study some of their basic properties.
+Our treatment of $k\C$-module theory puts the ideas of discrete calculus on graphs into a categorical framework. \chg{Specifically, we shall define the notion of a gradient for isomorphism classes of $k\C$-modules and show that, when restricted to the discrete context of integer valued functions on graphs, it coincides with the classical graph theoretic gradient.
+We also define left and right divergence and left and right Laplacians.
+Again, in the discrete context we show that the left and right coincide and reproduce the divergence and the Laplacian for integer valued functions on graphs.
+Having established the general concepts and their basic properties, we restrict attention to the case where $\C$ is a finite poset and study some of the basic properties of our differential operators. }

-This paper is motivated in part by the ever growing interest within the applied algebraic topology community in \hadgesh{generalised persistence modules}, which can be thought of as $k\C$-modules where $\C$ is typically a poset (possibly with nontrivial topology on its object set).
+The paper is motivated in part by the ever growing interest within the applied algebraic topology community in \hadgesh{generalised persistence modules}, which can be thought of as $k\C$-modules where $\C$ is typically a poset (possibly with nontrivial topology on its object set) \cite{BCB, BoLe, BdSS, BuSc, CZ_multi, OUDOT}.
 Applications of the formalism presented here will be considered in subsequent work.